Sasha Siemel: Biography

 As an author, Siemel had been writing articles for various outdoor magazines, including National Geographic.
 In 1949, Sasha and Edith co-wrote the book Jungle Wife, an account of family life in the jungle.
 He penned his autobiography, Tigrero, in 1953.
 It was to be made into a movie by director Samuel Fuller.
 Instead, Tigrero is the subject of a 1994 documentary by Mika Kaurismäki.
 Tigrero: A Film That Was Never Made featured Fuller and Jim Jarmusch visiting the proposed Amazon locations of the film.
 In 1954, Siemel's book Jungle Fury was published.
 (Jungle Fury is the same book as Tigrero, but retitled for the UK.)

 Siemel was interviewed by journalist Charles Collingwood for the Adventure series produced by the American Museum of Natural History, and broadcast on the CBS television network in 1953.
 The family returned to Brazil briefly in 1959, when Sashino was 13 years old.
 His adventure is told in the 1965 book Sashino.

-In 1963, the Sasha Siemel Museum and Store opened in Perkiomenville, Pennsylvania, in a century-old former story mill located on the Perkiomen Creek.
+In 1963, the Sasha Siemel Museum and Store opened in Perkiomenville, Pennsylvania, in the century-old Jacob Graeff's story mill located on the Perkiomen Creek.
 The museum housed Siemel's collection of hunting trophies, works of art, curios, minerals, shells, coins, weapons, Indian utensils, and many other items.
 "Among the most interesting of the displays are Sasha Siemel's mementos of his many years of daring adventures and explorations as the only White man to hunt jaguars armed with a hand-made spear.
 Here are the trophies of many exciting hunts and the equipment used in hunting and capturing jaguars."
 The museum closed in 1969 after Siemel's last trip to the Pantanal, in which he guided a group of geologists.
 Sasha Siemel died in Montgomery County, Pennsylvania, in 1970 at the age of 80.